PERMANENT RETAIL FOOD ESTABLISHMENTS

 Plan Review Applications must be submitted at least 30 days prior to your intended opening.
 We are currently experiencing a high volume of plan reviews and you may experience delays.
 Your patience is appreciated.

-If you are beginning a new food establishment, changing the ownership of an existing establishment, or changing the menu, equipment, or services offered of your establishment, then you will need to go through review with the Health District.
+If you are starting a new food establishment, or changing the menu, equipment, or services offered of your establishment, then you will need to go through review with the Health District.

 There are up to three types of review that each food service establishment will need to go through with the Health District: Food, drinking water, and onsite sewage system.
 All food establishments will have the food review, and the drinking water and onsite sewage system reviews depend on the utilities of the building the food establishment is located within.
 Your Health District contact person for each type of review may differ.